arturbac/fixed_math/README.md

 ## C++ Compilers Compatibility

-The following compilers are confirmed to compile the project successfully with C++17 standards.
-If you encounter any issues with a C++17 compatible compiler, please report it by submitting an issue.
-The standard template library (STL) compatibility is expected to be consistent across these compilers:
+The following compilers are confirmed to compile the project in branches

+### version 2.x with C++23 standard, master development branch.
+- Clang version 18.0.1 with llvm-libcxx on Gentoo x86-64
+- Clang version 13.0.0 with gcc-libstdc++ 14.1.1 on Gentoo x86-64
+- GCC 14.1.1_p20240720 p4
+- MSVC - under develoment

+### version 1.x with C++17 standard on stable 1.x branch

 - Clang version 17.0.6 with llvm-libcxx on Gentoo x86-64
 - Clang version 13.0.0 with llvm-libcxx on Gentoo x86-64